-There is a new face in the management team of Wittenborg University.
+There is a new face in the management team of WUAS.
 Dr Jan Waalkens has been appointed as Wittenborg’s new Commercial Director (Netherlands) as of 1 March 2015.
 Some of his main responsibilities will be enlarging and maintaining the university’s external business network in the region with the emphasis on seeking internships placements for its largely international student component and forging business relations.

 He will also play a role in tailoring the university’s curriculum in line with company-specific needs.
 According to him a big part of the job will be about enhancing brand Wittenborg and making it a serious player in the landscape of Dutch international education.